AqwamCreates/DataPredict/docs/API/Others/OnlineLearning.md

 #### Parameters:

-* showFinalCost: How much do we reward the model if it gets the prediction correct (value between 0 and 1).
+* showFinalCost: Set whether or not the final cost

 * showWaitWarning: How much do we punish the model if it gets the prediction incorrect (value between 0 and 1).